Laserline: Transforming battery production and surface heat treatments

 The semiconductor-based, direct conversion of mains power into laser radiation without fossil fuels also enables precise use of energy, making it far more efficient than gas-based convection ovens and high-maintenance infrared lamps.

-“In a world facing gas shortages and rising energy costs, diode laser-based drying could revolutionise electrode manufacturing for lithium-ion batteries.
+“In a world facing gas shortages and rising energy costs, diode laser-based drying could replace convective drying and has the potential to revolutionise electrode manufacturing for lithium-ion batteries.”

 These high-powered diode lasers, based on Laserline’s 25 years of patented technology, offer scalable laser power from 15kW upgradable to 30 kW on-site; up to 50kW is also available.
 Power efficiency features include minimal energy waste and instant temperature control because no pre-heating is needed and temperatures are controlled by a closed-loop, remote-sensing thermometer.